mach1el/k8s-notes/ingress-nginx/README.md

   nginx.ingress.kubernetes.io/whitelist-source-range: list-of-ip-range
 ```

-## Configure to get a real client IP if it is hosted by some cloud hoster.
+## Configure to get a real client IP from CloudFlare.

 Add data for your ingress-nginx config map